arunnath011/NLP_Anomaly-Detection/README.md

-# Fall 2022 Final Project for w207
+# Fall 2022 Final Project for w266 - Log Anomaly Detection using NLP

-This project aims is to predict COVID19 mortality through panel data and images.
+This project aims is to predict Log Anomaly Detection using NLP models.

 ## Project Location